401(k) plan costs can be broken into three general categories: startup costs, employer contributions (optional), and plan administration fees

 Whether you’re a small business owner or an HR director for a company with hundreds of employees, you deserve a cost-effective plan that makes a 401(k) a reality for your organization.
 Keep in mind that a plan may have higher or lower costs based on the specific needs of your business (i.e., number of participants, turnover rates, average balances, your in-house tax and/or accounting capabilities, etc.).

-Reducing 401(k) costs and fees with an integrated payroll system
+Reducing 401(k) set-up costs and administration fees with an integrated payroll system

-While a traditional 401(k) provider might require paper payroll documents to get a plan up and running, Human Interest generally pulls data directly from payroll systems, thereby reducing set up costs and administration fees.
+While a traditional 401(k) provider might require paper payroll documents to get a plan up and running, Human Interest generally pulls data directly from payroll systems—which helps reduce set up costs and administration fees.
 Our 401(k) platform provides a simple, streamlined administrative experience, which helps keep costs low.
 Visit our pricing page to learn more.